Vivekpalankar/UNIX-Concepts-and-Applications/Errata.md

 ### Chapter 1 Getting Started

-- The answer for question 1.6 under Test Your understanding is partial.
+- The answer for question 1.6 under Test Your Understanding is partial.
 The command **ls | wc -l** prints the count of non-hidden files and directories in the current directory.

 ### Chapter 2 The UNIX Architecture and Command Usage

+- The answer for question 2.12 under Test Your Understanding is partial.
+An option is also an argument but generally begins with a hyphen.
+It's given a special name because the list of options for a command is predetermined.

 ### Chapter 3 General-Purpose Utilities